jvntra/Predicting_Global_Health_Outcomes/readme.md

 ### Question considered:

-To what extent to different immunological, mortality, economic, and social factors have an effect on observed life expectancy worldwide?
+To what extent to different health factors have an effect on observed life expectancy worldwide?

 ## Context